EdwinWenink/dutch-criminal-law-punishment-extraction/docs/evaluate_strafmaat_paper.md

 Punishments that should be matched are in **bold**.
 These are decisions sections from 35 randomly sampled real Dutch criminal law cases from 2021.
 Below each case is the output of the punishment extraction pipeline.
-This file is produced by running `src/eval_punishment_extration.py`.
+The template for this file is produced by running `python -m src.extract_punishments.py --debug=True`.

 - TP: 45
 - FP: 5